apmlabs/ace-box/docs/custom-use-case.md

 ## Part A: Prepare your repository & spin up your ACE-Box

-Let's create a custom use-case from scratch, in order to replicate the `Basic Observability Demo` previously presented.
+Let's create a custom use-case from scratch, in order to replicate the `Basic Observability Demo` use-case previously presented.

 1. First of all, create a new repository using the [ext-template](https://github.com/dynatrace-ace/ace-box-ext-template) as a template.